dcunited001/dcunited001.github.io/_posts/2018-04-05-adversarial-network-analysis-and-the-human-brain.md

 - that paper talks about signals analysis generally, but i think there's definitely a connection between that and adversarial analysis of neural networks

+### Timeseries analysis on models of financial systems

+- connection b/w Dow Jones correlation matrix and polynomials (degree and coefficient) that approximate it
+  - (i believe this is what i intended) both the Dow Jones correlation/covariance tensor are values derived from polynomials
+    - this is likely a polynomial constructed of cumulants
+    - the point is to further deconstruct either the covariance/correlation matrix into a tensor where this decompostion into a tensor gives you more granular data to process
+  - i.e. there's a relationship between both the returns-correlation matrix and the returns-volatility measure for stocks on Dow Jones.
+    - the equations that satisfy/approximate this relationship have very interesting constraints. in less mathematic terms, the stocks that trade on the DJIA are interdependent and have interrelationships in their correlation and their volatility. the aggregate volatity of groups of stocks must be accumulated and be tethered to measures of volatility in individual stocks. likewise for correlations.

 ### Cognition and Object Classification